shacker/django-todo/README.md

 	pytest -x -v

 The previous `tox` system was removed with the v2 release, since we no longer aim to support older Python or Django versions.

+# Importing Tasks via CSV

+django-todo has the ability to batch-import ("upsert") tasks from a specifically formatted CSV spreadsheet.
+This ability is provided through both a management command or the web interface.

+## Management Command

+`./manage.py import_csv -f /path/to/file.csv`

+## Web Importer

+Link from your navigation to `{url todo:import_csv}`

+## Import Logic

+Because data entered via CSV is not going through the same view permissions enforced in the rest of django-todo, and to simplify the logic of when to update vs create a record, etc., the importer will *not* create new users, groups, or task lists.
+All users, groups, and task lists referenced i your CSV must already exist, and memberships must be correct (if you have a row specifying a user in an incorrect group, the importer will skip that row).

+Any validation error (e.g. unparse-able dates) results in that row being skipped.

+A report of rows upserted and rows skipped (with line numbers and reasons) is provided at the end of the run.

+## CSV Formatting

+Copy `todo/data/import_example.csv` to another location on your system and edit in a spreadsheet or directly.

+The "Created By", "Task List" and "Group" columns are required -- all others are optional and should work pretty much exactly like manual task entry via the web UI.

+Note: Internally, Tasks are keyed to TaskLists, not to Groups (TaskLists are in Gruops).
+However, we request the Group in the CSV because it's possible to have multiple TaskLists with the same name in different groups; i.e. we need it for namespacing and permissions.

+## Upsert Logic:

+For each valid row, we need to decide whether to create a new task or update an existing one. django-todo matches on the unique combination of Task List, Task Title, and Created By.
+If we find a task that matches those three, we *update* the rest of the columns.
+In other words, if you import a CSV once, then edit the Assigned To for a task and import it again, the original task will be updated with a new assignee (and same for the other columns).

+Otherwise we create a new task.

 # Version History